mathieu-benoit/asp-dot-net-core-on-azure-web-app/README.md

 - Expose artifacts to be used then by the CD pipeline (ARM Templates, PowerShell scripts and UITests (Selenium) dlls)
 - Create a bug work item on build failure (assign to requestor)

-Details could be found here: [Release - CD](/docs/AspDotNetCore-AppServiceLinux-CD.md)
+For the Release definition, details could be found here: [Release - CD](/docs/AspDotNetCore-AppServiceLinux-CD.md)

 Here are the DevOps practices highlighted within this CD pipeline:
 - CD triggered at each CI/Build succesfully completed